Thyroid: Hair Mineral Analysis Testing

 When minerals are out of balance this can affect detox pathways.

-We need bioavailable copper and lithium to be in be able to absorb/store B12
+We need bioavailable copper and lithium to be able to absorb/store B12

 Magnesium and sulphur are the foundation of vitamin D absorption and storage